SidRichardsQuantum/Shors_Algorithm_Simulation/THEORY.md

 In a real implementation of Shor's algorithm using quantum hardware, a measurement of the first register would have to be taken for a chance of finding $r$.
 (I say "chance", because both $t$ and $r$ might be even - leading to degeneracy in what $r$ could be.)

+In this project, the first register state probabilities are plotted against the state index to display the period. find_period.py then takes these probabilities and finds $r$ using the differences in state indices which have the highest probabilities.

 ## Classical Post Processing

 $r$ must be even to calculate the factors $\gcd(a^{r/2} \pm 1, N)$.